codeenigma/ce-provision/roles/_init/README.md

 # Init role

 This is meant to ALWAYS be included as the first task of a play.
+If you include this role, as you will in the vast majority of cases, be sure to also include the `_exit` role as the last task of the play.

 <!--TOC-->
 <!--ENDTOC-->